caligrafy/caligrafy-quill/README.md

 + If the `application` folder does not exit.
 Initialize it by running the following in the terminal `cp -r framework/settings/application ./application`

-+ Run `docker-compose up -d prod-box`
-    * This command does not need any dependencies on your local system, all you need is docker and the files.
++ Run the following code from the Caligrafy root folder to start the Caligrafy server

+    ```bash

+    bash .bin/caligrafer server start

+    #or

+    .bin/caligrafer server start

+    ```

++ This method is suitable for development and pre-production.

-    * Once started, you can access the website locally via `http://localhost:8080`
++ Once started, you can access the website locally via `http://localhost:8080`

-+ **Note:** You need to run the above command everytime, you make change in your code
++ Run `server stop` instead of `server start` to stop the server at all time

 **Database provided in Docker**